 - The boardwalk at the southern end of the Bridgeway Promenade, near the spot in Old Town where Sausalito was founded as a Mexican Rancho in 1838.
 This boardwalk functions as part of the Promenade, and was once used for a scene in a Rita Hayworth and Orson Welles film.

-- The boardwalk north of the Sausalito Ferry pier, spanning the border between Downtown Sausalito and the Caledonia St. area, starting at the Book Passage bookshop and ending just across from the Seafood Peddler restaurant.
+- The boardwalk north of the Sausalito Ferry pier (facing Sausalito Yacht Harbor and Pelican Yacht Harbor), spanning the border between Downtown Sausalito and the Caledonia St. area, starting at the Book Passage bookshop and ending just across from the Seafood Peddler restaurant.